 Environmental controls are a strict part of every tender issued by HHB.
-For concrete restoration, the green-blue netting serves to control dust, which is not only good for the environment, but also for the community that surrounded the piers.
+For concrete restoration, the green-blue netting serves to control dust, which is not only good for the environment, but also for the community that surrounds the piers.

 All waste is disposed of in accordance with municipal guidelines.
 The chipping and blasting of the concrete “skin” can be loud, so HHB limits noise levels during inappropriate hours.